-2 Speaking for the Great Debate competition For the Great Debate you will have five minutes to deliver your speech.
+For the Great Debate you will have five minutes to deliver your speech.
 This means you will only have time for several key points and your argument will need to be very tightly organised.
-Most certainly if you hope to do well you will need to practise against time.
+You will need to practise against time, speaking at a moderate pace.
 The five minutes will go very quickly!

 Make sure each point is well made and counts.
-Given the time limits you will need to weigh up carefully which factors are the most important.
+Given the time limits, you will need to weigh up carefully which factors are the most important.
 The judges will be marking you using the following criteria:

 - The quality of the entrant's argument its structure, clarity and power to persuade. - The way in which the speech is presented. - The explicit use of and reflection on some possible criteria for historical significance. - The links between their chosen topic and its wider historical context.
-Structuring an argument As previously mentioned, your argument is to last five minutes.
-This will be strictly enforced.
-You should therefore distil your argument down to several explained and evidenced points.
-Of course, how many points you make comes down to you but I suggest it will be difficult to make more than three or five well.